Malleus Maleficarum: Factors stimulating widespread use

 The Malleus Maleficarum was able to spread throughout Europe rapidly in the late 15th and at the beginning of the 16th century due to the innovation of the printing press in the middle of the 15th century by Johannes Gutenberg.
-The invention of printing some thirty years before the first publication of the Malleus Maleficarum instigated the fervor of witch hunting, and, in the words of Russell, "the swift propagation of the witch hysteria by the press was the first evidence that Gutenberg had not liberated man from original sin."
+The invention of printing some thirty years before the first publication of the Malleus Maleficarum contributed to the fervor of witch hunting, as the press swiftly propagated materials spreading the hysteria.

 The late 15th century was also a period of religious turmoil.
-The Malleus Maleficarum and the witch craze that ensued took advantage of the increasing intolerance of the Reformation and Counter-Reformation in Europe, where the Protestant and Catholic camps respectively, pitted against one another, each zealously strove to maintain what they each deemed to be the purity of faith.
+The Malleus Maleficarum and the witch craze that ensued took advantage of the increasing intolerance of the Reformation and Counter-Reformation in Europe, where the Protestant and Catholic camps, pitted against one another, each zealously strove to maintain what each side deemed as the purity of Christian faith.

-The Catholic Counter-Reformation would eventually even out this religious turmoil, but until then both the Catholics and Protestants constantly battled for what they believed was right.
+The Catholic Counter-Reformation eventually evened out this religious turmoil.

 Reception

 Heinrich Kramer was condemned by the Inquisition in 1490 for recommending unethical and illegal methods, and for not following the doctrines of the church regarding demonology.

 Moira Smith writes that the book has been seen as "one of the most infamous and despised of books".